Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Many people do not know they have pre-diabetes.
-That’s when blood glucose levels are higher than normal, but not high enough to be diagnosed as diabetes.
+Many people don't know they have prediabetes – a condition in which blood glucose levels are higher than normal, but not high enough to be diagnosed as diabetes.

 According to the NIH the three major causes of type 2 diabetes are often within our control.
-These are:
+They include:

-When we eat, most of our food is turned into glucose, or sugar, which the body uses as energy.
-Diabetes is a disease in which blood sugar level, or blood glucose, is too high.
-The sugar is moved around the body to our cells by a hormone, called insulin, which is made in the pancreas.
+When we eat, most of our food is turned into glucose, or sugar, that the body uses as energy.
+With diabetes, blood sugar, or blood glucose, is too high.
+Insulin, a hormone made by the pancreas, moves the around the body and to our cells.

-For a person with diabetes, the body either doesn't make enough insulin or the body is not able to use the insulin it does make.
+For a person with diabetes, the body doesn't make enough insulin or is unable to use the insulin it does make.
 In either case, sugar builds up in the blood.
 Over time, this may lead to heart attacks, high blood pressure, stroke, blindness and more.

-Of course, getting more physical activity and eating better aren’t new messages.
-So, how do you do it?
-Start with some small steps.
-Try these tips.
+Adding more physical activity to your day and eating better aren’t new messages.
+But how do you really make it happen?
+It may be easier than you think.
+Start with small steps outlined in these tips.
 Healthy actions do add up!

-Delaying diabetes is the first step to prevention.
-Along with making changes, talk with your doctor about getting your blood sugar tested.
-Be sure that they know if you have a family history of diabetes.
+Delaying diabetes is the first step to preventing diabetes.
+Along with making healthy changes, talk with your doctor about getting your blood sugar tested.
+Be sure to let your care provider know if you have a family history of diabetes.

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2021 Health Care Service Corporation.
 All Rights Reserved.